Iodomethane: Methylation reagent

 Iodomethane is useful as a reagent for methylation because it is excellent substrate for S_{N}2 substitution reactions.
 It is sterically open for attack by nucleophiles, and iodide is a good leaving group.
 It is used for alkylating carbon, oxygen, sulfur, nitrogen, and phosphorus nucleophiles.
 Unfortunately, it has a high equivalent weight: one mole of iodomethane weighs almost three times as much as one mole of chloromethane and nearly 1.5 times as much as one mole of bromomethane.
 On the other hand, chloromethane and bromomethane are gaseous, thus harder to handle, and are also weaker alkylating agents.
 Iodide can act as a catalyst when reacting chloromethane or bromomethane with a nucleophile while iodomethane is formed in situ.

 Iodides are generally expensive relative to the more common chlorides and bromides, though iodomethane is reasonably affordable; on a commercial scale, the more toxic dimethyl sulfate is preferred, since it is cheap and has a higher boiling point.
 The iodide leaving group in iodomethane may cause unwanted side reactions.
 Finally, being highly reactive, iodomethane is more dangerous for laboratory workers than related chlorides and bromides.

 For example, it can be used for the methylation of carboxylic acids or phenols:

 In these examples, the base (K2CO3 or Li2CO3) removes the acidic proton to form the carboxylate or phenoxide anion, which serves as the nucleophile in the S_{N}2 substitution.

 Iodide is a soft anion, which means that methylation with MeI tends to occur at the softer end of an ambidentate nucleophile.
-For example, reaction with thiocyanate ion favours attack by the softer sulfur rather than harder nitrogen, leading mainly to methyl thiocyanate (CH3SCN) rather than methyl isothiocyanate (CH3NCS).
+For example, reaction with thiocyanate ion favors attack by the softer sulfur rather than harder nitrogen, leading mainly to methyl thiocyanate (CH3SCN) rather than methyl isothiocyanate (CH3NCS).
 This behavior is relevant to the methylation of stabilized enolates such as those derived from 1,3-dicarbonyl compounds.
 Methylation of these and related enolates can occur on the harder oxygen atom or the softer carbon atom.
 With iodomethane, C-alkylation nearly always predominates.
-The result is a pracical method for carbon–carbon bond formation rather than giving enol ethers.
+The result is a practical method for carbon–carbon bond formation rather than giving enol ethers.